-Allocation date for the normal round Reception\ intake: Monday 17 April 2024 Deadline for appeal forms to be submitted: Wednesday 31 May 2024 Appeals will be heard within 40 school days, by: Friday 28 July 2024 Where possible, appeals that are submitted after 31 May will be heard by 28 July.
+Allocation date for the normal round Reception intake: Monday 17 April 2025 Deadline for appeal forms to be submitted: Wednesday 31 May 2025 Appeals will be heard within 40 school days, by: Friday 28 July 2025 Where possible, appeals that are submitted after 31 May will be heard by 28 July.
 If that is not possible, they will be heard within 30 school days of the appeal form being submitted.

-Allocation date for the normal round Year 7\\ intake: Wednesday 1 March 2024 Deadline for appeal forms to be submitted: Friday 31 March 2024 Appeals will be heard within 40 school days, by: Friday 16 June 2024
+Allocation date for the normal round Year 7 intake: Wednesday 1 March 2025 Deadline for appeal forms to be submitted: Friday 31 March 2025 Appeals will be heard within 40 school days, by: Friday 16 June 2025 or for the Year 3 intake to a junior school or for the Year 10 intake to a studio school or UTC